Broadband and mobile programmes

 The Ultra-Fast Broadband (UFB) programme is one of the largest and most ambitious infrastructure projects ever undertaken in New Zealand.
 It will see around 87% of New Zealanders, in over 390 towns and cities, able to access fibre by the end of 2022.

-As of August 2017, almost $1.8 billion has been invested in UFB infrastructure to ensure as many New Zealanders as possible can experience the social and economic benefits of faster broadband.
+Almost $1.8 billion has been invested in UFB infrastructure to ensure as many New Zealanders as possible can experience the social and economic benefits of faster broadband.

 Crown Infrastructure Partners (previously Crown Fibre Holdings) was established as a Crown company initially to manage the Government’s investment in UFB.
 More information is available on Crown Infrastructure Partners' website.

 UFB uses fibre optic cables to deliver fibre-to-the-premises.
 It is most suitable in urban areas with higher population densities.
 It is superior to the copper technology that was rolled out in New Zealand over the last century.

 UFB users can access speeds of close to 1,000 Megabits per second.
 This allows them to use business applications to improve productivity, access educational and entertainment content and a whole range of other benefits.